Jigsaw24/Elevate24/docs/Elevate24 Reporting Configuration Keys copy.md

 > [!IMPORTANT]
 > This is all done from the app, on device and does not go through or visable by Jigsaw24.

+> [!IMPORTANT]
+> These settings configure reporting for the Elevate24 Application only.
+If you are a premium customer and want to recieve data on what actions have taken place whilst elevated visit [here](/docs/Endpoint%20Secuity%20Reporting%20Configuration%20Keys.md)

 ## SIEM

 [!NOTE] add information here